On closure operators related to maximal tricliques in tripartite hypergraphs: Pitfalls of recent candidates for closure operators in triadic case

 Since we now have $\{u,t\}, \{u,r\}, \mbox{and } \{t,r\}$ in our graph, we should inevitably decode a new hyperedge, $\{u,t,r\}$.
 See Figure \ref{fig:Loss}. \end{example}

 Taking the last fact into account and following the definition of MCCS or applying $g(\cdot)$ to respective CCS, we should obtain in general case a different or extra pattern(s) in addition to triconcepts in $k$-partite encoding.
-Thus in Example~\ref{ex:tri_loss} there are three MCCS, $\{u, t_0,t,r\}$, $\{u,u_0,t,r\}$, and $\{u,t,r_0,r\}$, that are different from set representation of formal triconcepts, $\{u,t_0,r\}$, $\{u_0,t,r\}$, $\{u,t,r_0\}$, of the initial tricontext respectively.
-If one would add edge $\{u, r_0, t\}$, then new MCCS $\{u, u_0, r_0, t, t_0\}$ appears.
+Thus in Example~\ref{ex:tri_loss} there are three MCCSs, $\{u, t_0,t,r\}$, $\{u,u_0,t,r\}$, and $\{u,t,r_0,r\}$, that are different from set representation of formal triconcepts, $\{u,t_0,r\}$, $\{u_0,t,r\}$, $\{u,t,r_0\}$, of the initial tricontext, respectively.